 Partnerships with the National Science Foundation, the National Aeronautics and Space Administration, and other leading organizations help us continue to provide the highest quality resources and programs.

-The National Center for Blind Youth in Science is offering its NFB EQ program in June 2019.
+The National Center for Blind Youth in Science will offer its NFB EQ program in summer 2020.
+The application will open in January 2020.
 NFB EQ is a week-long summer engineering program for blind and low-vision teens from around the United States.
 Participants spend each day engaged in activities designed to strengthen their knowledge of engineering as well as their problem-solving abilities.
 In the evenings, they explore the local community and participate in various recreational activities.
 Blind and low-vision teens who are ready to learn new things, meet new people, and have an adventure this summer are encouraged to apply.